Best User Management APIs for Developers

 Rate limiting policies reveal platform capacity and cost structures.
 Following rate limiting best practices (Rate Limiting Guide), platforms should provide clear headers, reasonable limits, and transparent documentation.

-Clerk's recent 10x increase to 1,000 requests per 10 seconds for production instances demonstrates platform maturity (Clerk Rate Limits).
+Clerk's Backend API capacity of 1,000 requests per 10 seconds for production instances demonstrates platform maturity (Clerk Rate Limits).
 The platform returns HTTP 429 with Retry-After headers when limits are exceeded, following IETF standards.

 Auth0's rate limiting uses token bucket algorithms with per-second refills (Auth0 Rate Limits).
 The platform provides x-ratelimit-limit, x-ratelimit-remaining, and x-ratelimit-reset headers for client-side throttling implementation.

-AWS Cognito implements MAU-based quotas with operations categorized into UserAuthentication, UserCreation, and UserFederation groups (Cognito Quotas).
-Quota increases require purchasing capacity through the Service Quotas console with 10-day turnaround.
+AWS Cognito sets per-category request-rate (RPS) quotas, with operations grouped into UserAuthentication, UserCreation, and UserFederation categories (Cognito Quotas).
+Higher quotas are purchased as provisioned capacity through the Service Quotas console.

 Error Handling and Debugging